Dôn

 Dôn ([ˈdoːn]) is an ancestor figure in Welsh legend and literature.
 She is typically given as the mother of a group known as the "Children of Dôn", including Gwydion, Arianrhod, and Gilfaethwy, among many others.
 However, antiquarians of the early modern era generally considered Dôn a male figure.

 The House of Dôn

+In addition, Bonedd yr Arwyr (the Gentry of the Heroes) gives an extended list of children, including Aidden, Cynan, Digant, Elawg, Elestron, Eunydd, Hedd, Hunawg, and Idwal.

 In astronomy

 Llys Dôn (literally "The Court of Dôn") is the traditional Welsh name for the constellation Cassiopeia.
-At least three of Dôn's children also have astronomical associations: Caer Gwydion ("The Castle of Gwydion") is the traditional Welsh name for the Milky Way, and Caer Arianrhod ("The Castle of Arianrhod") being the constellation of Corona Borealis.
+At least two of Dôn's children also have astronomical associations: Caer Gwydion ("The Castle of Gwydion") is the traditional Welsh name for the Milky Way, and Caer Arianrhod ("The Castle of Arianrhod") being the constellation of Corona Borealis.

+Etymology & Proto-Indo-European Origins

+Dôn has different etymological origins than the Irish Danu; while the latter is perhaps a water goddess (cf. the Danube river and the Vedic Danu), Dôn more likely comes from ghdhonos, meaning "the earth."

+In this sense, she can be seen as the Welsh version of "dheghom" from Proto-Indo-European mythology, the primordial Earth Goddess from which all other gods originate.
+It has been suggested that, as a result, the Children of Dôn would be cognate to the Greek Titans.